zdharma-continuum/history-search-multi-word/README.md

 [![asciicast](https://asciinema.org/a/88954.png)](https://asciinema.org/a/88954)

-HSMW is **FAST** – highlighting 20 concurent complex history entries do not cause real slow down:
+HSMW is **FAST** – highlighting 20 concurent complex history entries does not cause real slow down:

 [![asciicast](https://asciinema.org/a/89406.png)](https://asciinema.org/a/89406)